 Size: 27.9” (length), 16” (height), 11.2” (width) | Waste removal: It uses disposable trays that are removed and replaced when full | Special features: Uses crystal litter instead of traditional clumping litter, which performs five times better at absorbing and dehydrating your cat’s waste

-The PetSafe ScoopFree Ultra Self Cleaning Cat Litter Box is a sophisticated piece of kit that doesn’t come with a hefty price tag compared to some of the other robot feline toilets.
+The PetSafe ScoopFree Ultra Self Cleaning Cat Litter Box is a sophisticated piece of kit that doesn’t come with a hefty price tag compared to some of the other robot feline toilets, which is why it scoops the top prize in our best self-cleaning cat litter boxes guide.
 It features a robotic rake that combs through the crystal litter, disposing of any solid with one fine sweep.

 This technologically-equipped litter box also monitors your cat’s toilet habits and can also be programmed to automatically sweep the litter into a compartment underneath either five, 10, or 20 minutes after your pet has left their business behind.